MesNouvellesEconomiques/YoutubeSources/etf.md

 SPAC ETF....passif 80% target in this ETF are SPAC after!
 SPAC integration.
 20% are looking SPAC..... you may loose hype :( SPCX is another SPAC ETF.
 Active (ER 1%) more active.
 They buy early SPAC and sell quick.
 Should capture more hype...

 # BUG
-TODO compare CIBR (CIBR seems bigger asset under Mgt and older 4 year older than BUG). https://www.etf.com/sections/features-and-news/cybersecurity-etfs-heating
+TODO compare CIBR (CIBR seems bigger asset under Mgt and older 4 year older than BUG). https://www.etf.com/sections/features-and-news/cybersecurity-etfs-heating IHAK and HACK ?
+BUG is international.
+IHAK int too.
+CIBR is US only and track NASDAQ company

+# Vertical farming
+No ETF as of April 2021.
+PLC (NYSE:PNR), which is a reputable company that supplies water management equipment to vertical farming facilities, among others.
+There's also Koninklijke Philips NV (NYSE:PHG), which is a Dutch company with a penchant for LED lighting.
+Danaher Corporation (NYSE:DHR) makes filtration equipment and also helps to supply vertical farms.
+Why not Bayer which seems to start working on it 2021. grwg hydroponic. .
+SMG hydro and fertilizer too